Estimate Time5 min

 How it works Like the self-employed 401(k), you get 2 chances to contribute.

 • As the employer, you must either put in a 3% matching contribution or a 2% nonelective contribution.
 The latter is not contingent on the employee contribution, the way a matching contribution to a 401(k) typically is.
-Starting in 2024, the employer may also make a uniform non-elective contribution to all employees of the lessor of 10% of compensation or $5,000.
+The employer may also make a uniform non-elective contribution to all employees of the lessor of 10% of compensation or $5,000.

 But be aware that a SIMPLE IRA can require the employer to make contributions to the plan even if the business has no profits.